ryanlecompte/method_locator/README.md

-# Method Locator
+# method_locator

-Method Locator is a Ruby gem that allows you to easily determine the method lookup path of a particular object / class / module, as well as find all places (represented as UnboundMethod instances) where a callable method is defined on an object.
+method_locator is a Ruby gem that allows you to easily determine the method lookup path of a particular object / class / module, as well as find all places (represented as UnboundMethod instances) where a callable method is defined on an object.
 This is very useful in an environment such as Rails where you are unsure where a method may be defined or overridden.
 Note that by default, Ruby tends to hide